Space for Research and Collaboration

 New building DIPAK KIT Campus Nord

 Our building concept goes beyond a purely research-driven facility by creating an inspiring environment for KIT employees and visiting scientists.
-Designed with a forward-looking approach, it promotes both exchange and innovation.
+Designed using a forward-looking approach, it promotes both exchange and innovation.

 Clear design for scientific exchange

-The architectural concept envisions a compact, two-story structure, in which the different functional areas – such as laboratories, workshops, and technical rooms – are distinctly arranged.
+The architectural concept envisions a compact, two-story structure, in which the different functional areas – such as laboratories, workshops, and technical rooms – are clearly separated.
 The core of the building is the approximately 12-meter-high, single-story CTF Hall (Central Test Facility), where research-related processes are tested.
-Generous glass partitions and visual connections across different areas ensure permanent visibility and direct spatial links to other functional zones.
-This layout enables short pathways and clear orientation, fostering collaboration and communication among employees.
-Administrative and safety-related requirements for each usage area are also optimally met.
+Generous glass partitions and visual connections between the different areas ensure permanent visibility and direct spatial links to other functional zones.
+This layout leads to short pathways and clear orientation, fostering collaboration and communication among employees.
+The administrative and safety-related requirements of each functional area are also optimally met.

-A well-structured floor plan enables high space efficiency.
+A well-structured floor plan enables high spatial efficiency.
 At the same time, modular construction allows for flexibility in future modifications or expansions.

 Mario Barkley